syncfusion-content/ej2-angular-docs/ej2-angular/grid/integrate-chart-in-grid.md

 ## Chart integration via context menu in Grid

-This section explains grid rendering of charts dynamically based on interactions within the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular grid using the context menu. **Right-clicking** on selected rows presents chart types such as `bar`, `pie`, or `line` for immediate visualization.
+This section explains grid rendering of charts dynamically based on interactions within the Angular Data Grid using the context menu. **Right-clicking** on selected rows presents chart types such as `bar`, `pie`, or `line` for immediate visualization.
 This enhances interactivity and provides a quick analytical view.

 For example, in a sales dashboard, selecting records for specific products can display a comparative bar or pie chart that shows online sales versus retail sales or revenue trends across months.